shlomif/shlomif-tech-diary/static-site-generators--despair.md

 (By inspiration from Kilmo.)

-Yes, I wrote several static site generators (follow [this link](https://davidwalsh.name/introduction-static-site-generators) to learn more about SSGs in general and the motivation for them.), and while they have served me mostly well, I suspect few people use them except me.
+Yes, I wrote several static site generators (follow [this link](https://davidwalsh.name/introduction-static-site-generators) to learn more about SSGs in general and the motivation for them), and while they have served me mostly well, I suspect few people use them except me.
 They all were built on existing [preprocessors or template systems](http://www.shlomifish.org/open-source/resources/text-processing-tools/), some of which could be considered static site gens in their own right.